sabifo4/mammals_dating/02_SeqBayes_S2/README.md

 	        |- tree.tree
 	  ```
    2) Now, make sure that you set the option `usedata = 3` in the control files.
-   3) You can execute `MCMCtree` within each directory or use bash script as in a pipeline.
+   3) You can execute `MCMCtree` within each directory or use a bash script.
 Note, however, that we will not let
       `MCMCtree` run until it finishes its job.
 We can kill each run once the files `tmp0001*` have been
 	  generated.
-We will be interested in keeping `tmp0001.ctl`, `tmp0001.trees`, and `tmp0001.txt` files; which are the control file
+We will be interested in keeping `tmp0001.ctl`, `tmp0001.trees`, and `tmp0001.txt` files; which are the control file,
 	  the tree file, and the alignment file, respectively.
 These files are needed to run `BASEML`.
 The
 	  following file architecture should be the one you should then have for the analyses carried out under each tree hypothesis: